 Guidance from the National End of Life Care Programme shows trusts how they can give patients more choice over their place of death and the care they receive.

-Anita Hayes is deputy director of the National End of Life Care Programme.
+Author: Anita Hayes is deputy director of the National End of Life Care Programme.

 Since the Department of Health (2008) published the national end-of-life care strategy for England, several tools and guides have been produced to improve the range of elements that characterise high-quality care in this field.